dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/handle_type_selection.rst

 Mode
    Whether to consider left and/or right handles.
-   When both are selected, the outputted value is true if either of the handles are of the chosen type.
+   When both are selected, the output value is true if either of the handles are of the chosen type.

    :Left: